errael/astrology-castro/README.md

 ###     Interoperability

-`castro` works with existing `command switch` files and their declared switch/macro/variables.
+`castro` can interoperate with existing `command switch` files and their switch/macro/variables.

 `castro` has a [layout directive](#layout) which constrains automatically allocated addresses to specified areas.
 In addition, it is possible to assign